 It can be hard out there for a resume.

-Because when yours enters the digital race to reach human hands, it first must beat the bots—which can prove tricky for even the most qualified of candidates if you’re not wise to the filtering ways of the Applicant Tracking System (ATS).
+Because when yours enters the digital race to reach human hands, it must first beat the bots—which can prove tricky for even the most qualified of candidates if they're not wise to the filtering ways of the Applicant Tracking System (ATS).

-An ATS is like an inbox gatekeeper, a silent sentinel that works by scanning resumes for contextual keywords and phrases and mathematically scoring them for relevance, only allowing the most qualified through for human review.
+Used by 40 per cent of employers to source and screen potential candidates, an ATS is like an inbox gatekeeper that works by scanning resumes for contextual keywords and phrases and mathematically scoring them for relevance.
+And only about 25% of resumes will score high enough to get through for human review.

-And they're tough.
-So take these tips into consideration to SEO your resume like a pro:
+So, take these tips into consideration to SEO your resume like a pro to beat the bots and impress the hiring manger:

 1. USE KEYWORDS